rubiefawn/remedy/game-rules/ability-scores-and-skills.md

 A First Aid Kit allows you to apply medicine and protect wounds to prevent infection and expedite healing.

+A First Aid Kit can be used once per long rest on a creature who has wounds.
+Make a First Aid Kit \(Wisdom\) check with a difficulty equal to the total amount of wounds the creature has \(or 10, whichever number is greater\).
+During the next long rest, the creature can ignore an amount of new infections equal to the margin of success.

 #### Gaming Set

 #### Land Vehicles